ML Container Creator - Examples¶

 Custom Nginx Configuration¶

-Edit nginx.conf for custom timeouts:
+Edit nginx-predictors.conf (traditional ML) or nginx-tensorrt.conf (TensorRT-LLM) for custom timeouts:

 http {